-This position reports to the Vice President of Development and maintains a secondary reporting relationship to the Associate Vice President of Development.
-In addition, the Coordinator works collaboratively with all areas of the Development department and other Center departments to support the Center's mission and goals.
+This position reports to the Vice President of Development and maintains a secondary reporting relationship to the Campaign Director.
+In addition, the Coordinator works collaboratively with all areas of the Development department and other Center departments to support the Center’s mission and goals.

-- Provide high-level administrative support to both the Vice President and Associate Vice President, such as, coordinating the flow of communications and materials, preparing statistical reports, handling information requests, and performing clerical functions such as preparing correspondence, receiving visitors, arranging conference calls, and scheduling meetings;
+- Provide high-level administrative support to both the Vice President and Campaign Director, including coordinating the flow of communications and materials, preparing statistical reports, handling information requests, and performing clerical functions such as preparing correspondence, receiving visitors, arranging conference calls, and scheduling meetings;

-- Actively work with the Vice President to manage critical project and call lists, helping ensure that priority projects are completed in a timely way;
+- Actively work with the Vice President and Campaign Director to manage critical project and call lists, helping ensure that priority projects are completed in a timely way;

 - Liaise with internal staff at all levels;

 - Attend meetings and provide minutes to all participants;

 - Assist Center Board and other major donors with requests for information or special requests;

 - Work with peers in the department to maintain Tessitura database input and promote best practices, including list management and support functions;

 - Coordinate and maintain office-wide systems and processes that support the effectiveness of the Development department.

 - Manage special projects and events related to the Center Fund annual campaign and the Center’s capital campaign as well as other major institutional campaigns as assigned by the Vice President, including the development of solicitation materials, follow-up calls, special events, donor recognition signage, and benefit fulfillment.
 Coordinate pledge reminders, gift transmittals, and acknowledgments for the campaigns;